licia-mozzina/MiniDT_Tracking/README.md

 <img src="https://github.com/licia-mozzina/MiniDT_Tracking/blob/main/Plots_example_data_cosmic_rays_15ns/TrackResiduals_example_data_cosmic_rays_all-tracks.png" width="500">

 **Residuals vs distance from anode wire distribution**: the distribution of track residuals (the difference in position between the expected hit position, from the track fit, and the actual hit position) versus the distance from the anode wire.
 To completely reconstruct a hit, three quantities are needed: a time pedestal, a drift velocity value and the correct laterality.
-Generally, the correct time pedestal and drift velocity values are calibrated by plotting the 2d track residuals distribution.
+This plot serves as a calibration probe for the correct time pedestal and drift velocity values.

 <img src="https://github.com/licia-mozzina/MiniDT_Tracking/blob/main/Plots_example_data_cosmic_rays_15ns/TrackResidualsVsDistance_example_data_cosmic_rays.png" width="500">